ToastHawaii/priceless-map/src/www/docs/README.md

 ## I have a website, can I use this map?

-Yes, the code is free for use, copying and modification.
+Yes.
+The app is licensed under the [GNU Affero General Public License v3.0](/LICENSE).
+The code is free for use, copying and modification if you publish under the same license.

-The code can also be used as a basis for your own theme map.
+The code can be used as a basis for your own theme map.

 [View source code of this map on GitHub](https://github.com/ToastHawaii/priceless-map)